Sysuzqs/PDENNEval/src/RFM/README.md

 #### L-shape Domain Case

-Reproduce the RFM results in Table 6 in our paper:
+Reproduce the RFM results in Table 6 of our paper:

 ```python
 python RFM_Poisson-PL.py